The effective strength of selection in random environment: Modeling Selection in random environment

-and $Q(1):=\delta_{\{\infty\}}$.
-Indeed, with such a choice of $Q$, if $\bar Y^N$ is taken to be a constant, deterministic process, that is, for some $w\in[0,1[,$ $Y^N_g=w$ for every $g\in\Z$, then $X^{N,g_0}$ reduces to the ordinary Wright-Fisher model with selection parameter $w$ (see \cite{ADSelection}, Example 2.3).
-If, with the same choice of $Q$, the environment $\bar Y^N=(Y^N_g:g\in [0,1])$ is the $N$-th instance of a sequence of processes in the domain of attraction a spectrally negative L\'evy process $\bar Y^N$, then it can be shown that the frequency process $X^{N,g_0}$ falls within a class of Wright-Fisher models with selection with random environment recently introduced in \cite{caballero}. \end{rem} The benefit of the graph construction introduced in this paper, and the interpretation of selection as choice of multiple potential parents, is that it allows to define on the same probability space, not only the forward-in-time frequency evolution, but also the population's backward-in-time genealogy.
-The ancestry in a WF($N,\bar Y^N,\Q$) graph is defined as follows.\\ An individual $(g(v)-g, i) \in V_N$ is called a \emph{potential ancestor of $v$}, if there exists a path $(v_1,\ldots,v_r)$ in $(V_N,E_N)$ connecting $(g(v)-g, i)$ to $v$, that is: $v_r=v$ and $[v_l, v_{l+1}]\in E_N$ for every $l=1,\ldots, r-1$.
-Denote by $A^N(v)$ the set of \emph{all} such ancestors.
-For $n\in[N]$, the \emph{potential ancestry of the sample $v_1, \ldots, v_n$} is the set $A^N(v_1, \ldots, v_n):=\bigcup_{j=1}^n A^N(v_j)$.\\ Now, given an arbitrary collection $\bar v=\{v_1, \ldots, v_n\} \subseteq \{g_0\}\times [N]$ of distinct individuals chosen from generation $g_0\in\Z$, the \emph{potential ancestors of the sample $\{v_1, \ldots, v_n\} $ alive $l$ generations back in time} are the vertices in the set \\
+and $Q(1, \cdot):=\delta_{\{\infty\}}$.
+Indeed, with such a choice of $Q$, if $\bar Y$ is taken to be a constant, deterministic process, that is, for some $y\in[0,1[,$ $Y_g=y$ for every $g\in\Z$, then $X^{N,g_0}$ reduces to the ordinary Wright-Fisher model with selection parameter $y$ (see \cite{ADSelection}, Example 2.3) and the neutral Wright-Fisher model corresponds to the case $y=0$.
+If, with the same choice of $Q$, the environment $\bar Y=(Y_g:g\in \Z)$ is the $N$-th instance of a sequence of processes in the domain of attraction a spectrally negative L\'evy process $\bar Y$, then it can be shown that the frequency process $X^{N,g_0}$ falls within a class of Wright-Fisher models with selection with random environment recently introduced in \cite{caballero}. \end{rem}